Cyanose/ile-wazy-webscrap/README.md

 # ile-wazy-webscrap

-Simple shell scripts to web scrap product's most essential macronutrients such as: kcal, carbs, proteins, fats from the ilewazy site, and insert them to your own local sqlite database.
+Simple shell scripts to web scrap product's most essential macronutrients such as: kcal, carbs, proteins, fats from the ilewazy site and insert them to your own local sqlite database.

 ## Usage